Lucerne – Best Things to do + TRAVEL TIPS

 Just a few meters behind the Chapel Bridge you´ll find its little sister.
 The Spreuer Bridge is another wooden bridge that is a main tourist attraction in Lucerne.

 Here, you´ll find also an interesting series of paintings which date back to the 17th century.
 While it is less busy and less popular, the views are beautiful from there and due to its proximity to the Chapel Bridge it will not take you much time to get there, so another must-see in Lucerne.

 Are you looking for more popular Lucerne attractions?
 Then head to the Lion Monument.

 So, since you are in Lucerne, you could go for a stroll through the old town and visit the second most famous sight (and the only other sight besides the bridge) – the Lion Monument which is one of the most popular sights in Lucerne.

 The Lion Monument is about a 10-minutes walk from the Chapel Bridge and commemorates Swiss soldiers who died in the 18th century, during the French revolution.

 If you prefer guided walking tours (so to make sure not to miss one thing) check out the best prices for guided tours in Lucerne.

-The old town is a typical Swiss old town – it is lovely, though I cannot say it is the most beautiful old town in Switzerland.
-With a convenient location to the lake and the Chapel Bridge, you cannot miss it and it is a great place to shop- especially luxury watches.
+One of the best (free) things to do in Lucerne is to admire its beautiful architecture.
+The old town is a typical Swiss old town – with beautiful architecture all around.
+With a convenient location to the lake and the Chapel Bridge, you cannot miss it and it is a great place to shop – especially luxury watches.